Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Unlike IPv4, where a public WAN address is translated to the LAN using NAT, IPv6 routers simply route packets using their delegated prefix.
 There is no need for a GUA on the WAN interface in this setup.

 **Link-Local Sufficient**
 Simply bringing an interface up with the `inet6` or `inet6 autoconf` flags will give the interface a link-local address.
 The router's WAN interface uses this link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s ONT, which is sufficient for routing.
+(An LLA on WAN is also sufficient for Comcast/Xfinity according to one user.
+Please drop me a line with information on your ISP so I may list it here: misfit138x[at]proton[dot]me)

 **Delegated GUA on LAN interface**
 The router receives its own IPv6 address on each LAN interface via `dhcp6leased`.
 These addresses are derived from the delegated prefix.
 The LAN interface prefix(es) are then advertised throughout their internal networks via `rad`, so that client devices may configure their own GUAs, (and ULAs, in our case) using SLAAC.